loukamb/svelte-document/README.md

 Create documents, resumes, or presentations from a collection of Svelte files.
 No configuration needed, and exports to a very portable PDF file.

+> [!IMPORTANT]
+> This is an experimental project and more of a toy than something ready for production use.
+You shouldn't use this for anything (too) serious.

 ## Usage

 ### Getting started